InQuest/iocextract/README.rst

 --------

 This library extracts URLs, IP addresses, MD5/SHA hashes, email addresses, and YARA rules from text corpora.
-It includes obfuscated and "defanged" IOCs in the output, and optionally deobfuscates them.
+It includes some encoded and "defanged" IOCs in the output, and optionally decodes/defangs them.

 The Problem
 -----------